ibm-cloud-docs/openwhisk/pkg_person_insights.md

 6. Click **Install**.

-7. Once the package is installed you are redirected to the actions page and can search for your new package, which is named `personality-insights-v3`.
+7. After the package is installed you are redirected to the actions page and can search for your new package, which is named `personality-insights-v3`.

 8. To use the actions in the `personality-insights-v3` package, you must bind service credentials to the actions.

   * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions.
   * To bind service credentials to individual actions, complete the following steps in the UI.